 There are currently eleven trustees and the quorum for a meeting is three.
 The Board meets once every three months to review performance in the previous quarter.
-During the year there were three extra meetings, one for Trustees to receive an in-depth briefing on the challenges the Hospice faces in meeting future demand, one to consider the report of the Commission into the Future of Hospice Care, and one to elect the Chairman and Deputy Chairman.
-During the year total attendances were seventy one out of a possible total of eighty three.
+During the year total attendances were forty out of a possible total of forty four.

 Trustees are elected by the members of the Company for a term of office of three years, after which a trustee may stand for re-election.
 There is no limit to the number of times someone may be elected as a trustee.
-Simon James, Simon Fisher, Alison Fowler and Margaret Wood offer themselves for re-election at the 2014 Annual Meeting.
-Peter Durrant retired as a trustee on 31 December 2013 and Mary Adams is retiring at the Annual Meeting.
+Bernie Craven and Lindsey Williams were appointed trustees during the year and offer themselves for election at the 2015 Annual Meeting whilst Dr Robert Horton, Charles Theaker and Adrian Thompson offer themselves for re-election at the Annual Meeting.
+Mary Adams and David Platt retired during the year.